Tub gurnard: Reproduction

 The tub gurnard spawns between May and July in the northern parts of its range, while it runs from November to February off Egypt.
+They have also been shown to spawn from May until September ranging with 100000 to 300,000 pelagic eggs in the Georgian coasts of the Black Sea.
+Having pelagic eggs allows the females to have their young in open wide spaces and closer to the shore.
+The eggs are described as being round, smooth and not sticky.
+The species is dioecism means that each individual either has female or male reproductive parts, along with performing external fertilization.
 The male and female form a distinct pair to spawn.
 The eggs are pelagic and in the larvae and post larvae all of the pectoral fin rays are contained within the fin membrane.
 These fishes start to reach sexual maturity at a total length of 13 cm and all fish greater than 20 cm in length are mature.